sjehutch/aws-codedeploy-scripts/README.md

 ### Contribute

-Find this project useful?
-Help us make it even better by submitting any bugs or improvement suggestions you have as GitHub Issues and Pull Requests.
+**Find this project useful?** Help us make it even better by submitting any bugs or improvement suggestions you have as GitHub Issues and Pull Requests.

-Like what we're doing here?
-There's much more AWS and Node.js goodness where this came from, drop us a line if you wanna chat about potential career opportunities at Globality: careers at globality dot com
+**Like what we're doing?** There's much more AWS and Node.js goodness where this came from! drop us a line if you wanna chat about potential career opportunities at [Globality](http://www.globality.com): careers at globality dot com